alex-bellon/wikipedia/README.md

 ### Physics
 - [Eddy current](https://en.wikipedia.org/wiki/Eddy_current) -  Loops of electrical current induced within conductors by a changing magnetic field in the conductor according to Faraday's law of induction.
 - [Faraday Cage](https://en.wikipedia.org/wiki/Faraday_cage) - An enclosure used to block electromagnetic fields.
+- [The many-worlds interpretation](https://en.wikipedia.org/wiki/Many-worlds_interpretation) is an interpretation of quantum mechanics that asserts that the universal wavefunction is objectively real, and that there is no wavefunction collapse.
+This implies that all possible outcomes of quantum measurements are physically realized in some "world" or universe.

 ### Psychology
 - [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) - the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses.